Department of Geography

 Lawrence E. Band, Stephen S. Birdsall, Michael E. Emch, John Pickles, Stephen J. Walsh.

-Altha J. Cravey, Banu P. Gökariksel, Scott Kirsch, Charles E. Konrad, Nina Martin, Aaron Moody, Elizabeth Olson, Conghe Song, Gabriela Valdivia.
+Altha J. Cravey, Banu P. Gökariksel, Scott Kirsch, Charles E. Konrad, Aaron Moody, Elizabeth Olson, Conghe Song.

-Xiaodong Chen, Clark Gray, Elizabeth Havice, Christian Lentz, Lauren Persha, Alvaro Reyes, Sara Smith, Erika Wise.
+Xiaodong Chen, Clark Gray, Elizabeth Havice, Christian Lentz, Nina Martin, Lauren Persha, Alvaro Reyes, Diego Riveros-Iregui, Sara Smith, Gabriela Valdivia, Erika Wise.

-John D. Eyre, John W. Florin, Wilbert M. Gesler, Melinda S. Meade, Peter J. Robinson.
+John D. Eyre, John W. Florin, Wilbert M. Gesler, Peter J. Robinson, Thomas Whitmore.

 Geographers study the evolving character and organization of the earth's surface, the ways in which the interactions of biophysical and human phenomena create distinctive places and regions, and the influence those places and regions have on natural and human events and processes.
 Within this broad vision, geographers study many issues, including the geography of human activity, the geography of the earth's environmental systems, and the sciences of geographic information, analysis, and visualization.